Xomega-Net/Xomega.Docs/docs/tutorial/2-search/2-fields.md

   </types>
 ```

-Now any field or parameter that will use this type in the model will be assumed to have a typical length of 10 for the purposes of the column width calculation.
+Now any field or parameter that will use this type in the model will be assumed to have a typical length of 10 for the column width calculation.
 So let's go ahead and update the type on the `sales order number` field to use our newly defined type.

 ```xml
         <field name="sales order number" type="sales order number" required="true">[...]